 Beata is extremely active, playful and quite fun!
 Her favorite pastimes include going on many long walks, chewing on toys (not plush ones) and nibbling on her beloved bones.
 Bea is a power chewer therefore requires and prefers the toughest toys and bones you can find for her.
 She has been known to destroy any plush, soft toy in her sight as she is a strong girl!
-You can often find Bea requesting time outside as she loves to run the entire fenced-in yard.
+You can often find Bea requesting time outside as she loves to run the entire fenced-in yard and also lounge in the sun even better is she has a nice soft lounge chair to lay on and stretch out.
 She will gallop all around with a big smile on her face!
 When Bea isn’t burning off some energy outside, you can find her searching for a bone to settle in for a chew session.
 She truly is the happiest after a jaunt outside where she can grab some fresh air with her humans.
 Beata is a good listener as she wants to please her humans.
-She is responsive to many commands including site and shake.
-Bea is currently working on “stay” and that is proving to be a work in progress.
-She is overly treat motivated so we know she will master that command very soon.
+She is responsive to many commands including sit, down, shake and stay.
+She is loves her treats and can be very motivated with them so additional training is a high possibility if her new home chooses.
 Bea came into rescue with some known behavioral issues.
 She is protective of her food and toys; Bea resource guards them from other animals, not humans.
-She currently lives with several foster furry siblings but has been kept separated from them because they are quite rambunctious and Bea gets overly stressed in high energy environments.
-At this point, Bea lacks the confidence she needs to be able to live with other furry friends.
-She is experiencing a big transition and will need firm leadership, consistent correction to help her learn proper dog behavior, learn proper dog manners and to know what is expected of her in her adoptive home.
-She has extreme stranger anxiety and needs caution, slow introductions with positive reinforcement when introducing new people to her.
-She will need extra time around new people looking for her leader for reassurance as Bea can act out when she is insecure in uncomfortable situations.
+She currently lives with several foster furry and gets along with them.
+Bea will become overly stressed in high energy environments and prefers a more relaxed environment.
+Bea needs firm leadership, and a consistent routine this helps her confidence and with confidence she becomes more trusting.
+She wants to protect her humans and shows extreme stranger anxiety when someone new shows up, however with the correct introduction she will warm up to a new friend quickly.
+We obviously don’t know Bea past but we do know she has trust issues, but once she does trust she is a very loving dog and wants to be near her humans, a nice belly rub is one of her favorites.
+Bea can act out when she is insecure in uncomfortable situations.
 She is extremely intelligent, responsive to her leader and does well with positive reinforcement.
-Her foster family believes she would be best in a home with calm, dog-savvy, gentle, children 14 years or older and in a home where she can be the only dog (until she is properly adjusted and trained).
+Her foster family believes she would be best in a home with calm, dog-savvy, gentle, children 14 years or older, other dogs are OK as long as they are also calm and not reactive.
 As with all of our dogs, we recommend slow introductions (this is 100% required for Bea) to new things AND supervision around children when introducing a new dog in your home to make sure both she and they are kept safe.

 Beata is 100% potty trained!
+And has never had an accident in her foster home.
 As with all of our dogs, any adopter will need to be able to offer her a consistent schedule to continue her potty training success.
 Bea is 100% crate trained and has not had any accidents in her crate.
 She is trusted in a gated, secure room in her foster home as she is a big girl and enjoys the extra room to stretch out!
 She does sleep quietly in her room when her foster family happens to leave the home and as well at night.
-After spending time in a shelter, Bea loves the softer things in life and prefers the comfort of being surrounded by her things and have the ability to cuddle up on a soft blanket or every better, her very own dog bed!
-For her safety, we recommend a similar area and sleeping schedule is kept for her.
+After spending time in a shelter, Bea loves the softer things in life and prefers the comfort of being surrounded by her things and have the ability to cuddle up on a soft blanket, the couch, or even better, her very own dog bed!
+For her safety, we recommend a similar area and sleeping schedule is kept for her..

 Medically, Bea seems to be in great health!
 She has been spayed, updated on vaccinations/dewormings, heartworm tested, microchipped and has been given a clean bill of health by our veterinarian!